input-output-hk/partner-chains-smart-contracts/docs/README.md

 data SidechainParams = SidechainParams
   { chainId :: Integer
   , genesisHash :: BuiltinByteString
+  , genesisMint :: Maybe TxOutRef
+    -- ^ 'genesisMint' is an arbitrary 'TxOutRef' used in the Passive Bridge setup, where -- FUEL minting can only happen once.
+This parameter will be removed in the final product.
-  , genesisOutRef :: TxOutRef
+  , genesisUtxo :: TxOutRef
-    -- ^ 'genesisOutRef' is an arbitrary 'TxOutRef' used to identify internal -- 'AssetClass's (e.g. see [6.](#6.-update-committee-hash)) of the -- sidechain
+    -- ^ 'genesisUtxo' is an arbitrary 'TxOutRef' used to identify internal -- 'AssetClass's (e.g. see [6.](#6.-update-committee-hash)) of the -- sidechain
   }